Pavanaprabhu/automatic_facebook_login/README.md

 Pre-requisite :
-You need to download chrome webdriver(a zip file) , extract the file , copy your own address in the code , browser=webdriver.Chrome("copy yr file path in the code above") , write userid and password of yr faceboook account for which u want to login automatically.
+You need to download chrome webdriver(a zip file) , extract the file , copy the path of yr chrome webdriver file and paste that path in the above code , browser=webdriver.Chrome("copy yr file path in the code above") , write userid and password of yr faceboook account for which u want to login automatically.